codecliff/PhotoGlimmer/README.md

-# PhotoGlimmer - Illuminating  People In Photos
+# PhotoGlimmer - Illuminating  People In Photos ( Version 0.4.0  to be released on 2025-06-10)

+# IMPORTANT -- V 0.4.0 IS NOT LIVE YET!
+THIS PAGE IS A PLACEHOLDER WHILE I GENERATE THE INSTALLERS .
+AS OF NOW 0.3 IS THE LATEST VERSION

 #### ✨✨ The photo editor that makes you look as sharp as the landscape behind you (or the vice versa) ✨✨

-#### ✨✨ New Features In Version 0.3 ✨✨
+#### ✨✨ New Features In Version 0.4 ✨✨
-        * Seamless foreground/background switching
+        * Mouse drawn selection to aid or restrict AI human detection
-        * Background Defocus
+        * Preference Dialog
-        * RAM usage of many operations reduced by 60%
+        * Choice of start directory
         * Image Preview in File Open dialog
-        * Copy Foreground to clipboard
+        * Gimp like Curves for brightness tweaking (Experimental / optional :: see preferences )
+        * No-restart preference switching
+        * Online help page with FAQ
+        * Online interactive graphical help page

-#### ✨✨ Download Version 0.3 Binaries ✨✨
+#### ✨✨ Download Version 0.4 Binaries ✨✨

 - **Linux Appimage:** Download, make executable and run
     * [Appimage for All Linux flavors](https://github.com/codecliff/PhotoGlimmer/releases/download/v0.3.0_u22.04py3.10/PhotoGlimmer-0.3.0-x86_64.AppImage)